 HONYAKU is a discussion forum of professional and aspiring Japanese translators.
 Through participation, we improve our linguistic awareness in both languages towards more engaging communication.
 I enjoy the process of identifying the best way to deliver a message into Japanese. (visit HONYAKU site | view my posts)

 I like interacting with translators on HONYAKU because of the forum’s openness to the public.
 I sometimes wish I could edit my previous posts, but that hasn’t been possible.
 Honyaku also has an archive of posts since 1993, maintained by Ryan Ginstrom.

 Unlike HONYAKU, Kudoz system is points driven, which tends to attract half-baked answers to unrealistic, context-less queries, but some good exchanges can also be found.
 Below is a few of my contributions to the Kudoz forum:

 This is a closed list for JAT members only, but JAT is a great group of translators and I enjoy learning through participation.

-As a ATA Certified translator, I keep up my continuing education through yearly participation in translation-related programs.
+As an ATA Certified translator, I keep up my continuing education through participation in translation-related programs.

 ” There is a delicate balance between knowing your limitations and being willing to take on a new subject area in order to expand your skills.
 Self-knowledge at this level comes with experience and education. ” source: American Translators Association (ATA)